Mary Hare Primary School A GSG School

 Special Education Needs

-Mary Hare Primary caters for children with a severe or profound hearing loss.
+Mary Hare Primary caters for children with a range of hearing impairment.
+All pupils have hearing aids or cochlear implants.
 As a non-maintained school, pupils are funded by the local authority that they live in.
-We teach children through talking using a natural aural approach, which means we make maximum use of their residual hearing.
+We teach children through talking using a natural oral/aural approach, which means we make maximum use of their residual hearing.
 We are not selective on academic ability.
 We take children who we feel are capable of developing spoken language to communicate successfully in the hearing world.
 Some children have language difficulties on arrival, others have significant emotional difficulties owing to their experience of failure in mainstream settings.
 We find this out by inviting the prospective pupil for a week's assessment placement.
-Deafness is our speciality, but we also welcome children with mild additional SEN needs.
+Deafness is our speciality, but we also welcome children who have SEN needs in addition to their hearing impairment.

 |Condition||Provision for in school|